 Pre-cycle: One of the best ways to help the environment is through re-use.
 Try taking your own cup to your favorite coffee house and carry your own water bottle with you.
 When you do buy new, avoid heavily packaged items (studies show food packaging makes up almost two-thirds of all packaging waste in the United States).

-Get outside: One of the best ways to help the environment is to get out in it and remember how wonderful it is and how much it needs to be preserved.
+Get outside: One of the best ways to help the environment is to go outdoors and remember how wonderful it is and how much it needs to be preserved.
 Go for a walk, dig in the dirt, camp, play, and enjoy the Earth!